-The City of Lake Elmo is committed to creating and maintaining a work place free of harassment and discrimination.
-Such harassment is a violation of Title VII of the Civil Rights Act of 1964 and the Minnesota Human Rights Act.
+The City of Lake Elmo is committed to creating and maintaining a work-place free of harassment and discrimination.
+Such harassment is a violation of Title VII of the Civil Rights Act of 1964, and the Minnesota Human Rights Act, and other related employment laws.

 In keeping with this commitment, the city maintains a strict policy prohibiting unlawful harassment, including sexual harassment.
-This policy prohibits harassment in any form, including verbal and physical harassment.
+This policy prohibits harassment in any form, including verbal and physical sexual harassment.